Joystream/jip/jip-1/jip.md

 #### Structure

 Here the structure of the document is described.

 - **Preamble:** A RFC 822 style header preamble, preceded and followed by three hyphens (`---`).
 The headers must appear in the stated order.
 Headers requiring dates will always do so in the format of ISO 8601 (yyyy-mm-dd).
 Headers that permit lists must separate elements with commas.
-Editors should only ever directly make changes to this part of the document.
     - `jip`: JIP number, which must be unique across all JIPs to ever pass `Idea` stage.
     - `title`: A few short words describing the proposal.
     - `authors`: A list of authors of the proposal.
     - `owners` (optional): Persons currently owning proposal, if the set of authors is identical as owners, this header can be omitted.
     - `type`: One of `Community` or `Council`.
     - `category` (optional): One of `Hard-fork`, `Recovery`, `Meta`, `Informational` or `Standard`.
 Must be present if and only if type is `Community`.
     - `domains` (optional): A list of distinct domains, all taken from the list of domains signalled by the council through the most recent proposal parameter update.
 Must be present if and only if type is `Council`.
     - `description`: One full short sentence describing the new standard.
     - `forum-thread`: Link to on-chain forum thread for discussing proposal.
     - `stage`: One of `Draft`, `Review`, `Living`, `Stagnant`, `Last Call`, `Withdrawn`, `Enactable`, `Final`, `Rejected`, `Enacted`.